“It always seems impossible, until it’s done.” – Nelson Mandela

-If you have known me for any length of time you will know that my mantra is typically, “There is no single correct answer to any given question”.
-However, choice of first ammo is one case I will claim is an exception to that rule.
+If you have known me for any length of time you will know that my mantra is typical, “There is no single correct answer to any given question”.
+However, the choice of first ammo is one case I will claim is an exception to that rule.
 Their first rifle is not one they will shoot their first buck with but the rifle that gave them the transferable skills to successfully shoot their first big game rifle.
 A good mentor is priceless in establishing those foundations of form but practice will make it a habit.
 At Northwestern Outdoor Leadership Institute we don’t practice until you get it right we practice until you can’t get it wrong.
-And to paraphrase a saying by our business coach, “Practice is like taking a shower; you must do it regularly no matter how good you are at it.”
-To practice shooting a lot can’t cost you a dollar or more each time you squeeze the trigger and that choice of ammo should not force you to head to the range each and every time your kid wants to practice.
+To paraphrase a saying by our business coach, “Practice is like taking a shower; you must do it regularly no matter how good you are at it.”
+To practice shooting a lot can’t cost you a dollar or more each time you squeeze the trigger and that choice of ammo should not force you to head to the range each time your kid wants to practice.
 So what ammo should the first rifle be chambered in?
 The venerable twenty-two Long Rifle.

 No, you will not be hunting deer with it, targets and plinking will be abundant, and there is a lot of opportunity for rabbit and squirrel hunting and the occasional raccoon in the chicken coop which will all prepare the child when the time is right for the big game rifle.
 We believe that regardless of the hunter’s age the venerable .22 LR should be in every hunter’s gun safe.

 Why the Twenty-Two Long Rifle